department-of-veterans-affairs/lighthouse-external-monitoring/README.md

 - `templates/*.json` defines check templates in Pingdom API format.
   These checks are processed to substitute template variables and then uploaded to Pingdom to create or update checks.
+- `pingdom-checks/*.ping` collection of checks, typically one related group of checks per file.
+  These checks will be processed and updated Pingdom.
+- `integration-ids.conf` contains shared Pingdom integration IDs.
+   Integration IDs that are not shared can be placed in the `*.ping` health checks directly.
+- `user-ids.conf` contains Pingdom user IDs.
+   User IDs that are not shared can be placed in the `*.ping` health checks directly.

 ### Create a new check or update an existing
 Update the `build.sh` to include a new check definition or change an existing check.